aaronmbos/personal-site/_posts/58_csharp-flags-enum.md

 id: 58
 slug: csharp-flags-enum
 title: "Defining and Using Enums as Bit Flags in C#"
 description: "I've been using enums in C# since the beginning of my development career.
-In this post, we are going to dive into how the Flags attribute can be applied to enums and also the different kinds of operations that come into play we an enum is defined as a bit flag.
+In this post, we are going to dive into how the Flags attribute can be applied to enums and also the different kinds of operations that come into play when an enum is defined as a bit flag.
 Let's dive in!"
 publishedAt: YYYY-MM-DDTHH:MM:SS.000Z
 updatedAt: YYYY-MM-DDTHH:MM:SS.000Z
 metadata: csharp,dotnet,dev,fundamentals
 ---

 I've been using enumerations (enums) in C# since my earliest days learning the language.
 In that time I've seen them used for many purposes, some fitting and some not so fitting.
 I've found that one of the more common use cases for enums is for them to be treated as bit flags.
 If you're not familiar with the concept of bit flags, don't worry I'll cover that in this post along with some additional information surrounding bit flag enums.
-I'll be the first to admit that using enums as bit flags can be a bit confusing, but their ability to represent combinations of values with a single named constant can be useful in a number of scenarios.
+I'll be the first to admit that using enums as bit flags can be a bit confusing, but their ability to represent combinations of values with a single named constant can be useful in several scenarios.

 ## Using the Flags Attribute

 The first step to defining an enum as a bit flag is to add the `Flags` attribute to the enum type.
-In practice this looks like the example below.
+In practice, this looks like the example below.
 It is a common [convention](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/names-of-classes-structs-and-interfaces#naming-enumerations) in .NET to use a plural name for enums that are defined as flags.

 ```csharp
 [Flags]